deadlock-wiki/deadbot/README.md

 ```

 ## Contributing
-DeadBot is currently early in its development and welcomes new contributors to get involved no matter what level experience you have.
+Deadbot is currently early in its development and welcomes new contributors to get involved no matter what level experience you have.

 Regularly discussed in the wiki channel on [The Deadlock Wiki discord server](https://discord.com/invite/3FJpr53dfu).
 Ask for access on there if you are interested in contributing.